facelessuser/RegReplace/docs/src/markdown/contributing.md

 Contributions from the community are encouraged and can be done in a variety of ways:

-- Bug reports,
+- Bug reports
-- Code reviewing,
+- Code reviewing
-- Code patches via pull requests,
+- Code patches via pull requests
-- Documentation improvements via pull requests.
+- Documentation improvements via pull requests

 ## Bug Reports